 Move over Michelin and Macanese.
-It’s time to highlight some of Macau’s lesser-known but worthy food, drink and dining experiences for visitors who are eager to try something a little bit off the beaten path.
-Here are 10 places that you might want to try in Macau.
+It’s time to highlight some cheap places to find Macau food and drink for visitors who are eager to try something a little bit off the beaten path.
+Here are 10 you might want to try in Macau.

 Café T.H.S.
 Honolulu has been around since 1950 and has grown into a chain of 13 sit-down cafes around Macau.
 The café serves up economical breakfast, lunch and dinners to locals of walks of life.

 Interestingly, Café T.H.S.
 Honolulu also offers over 20 varieties of international coffee beans, which are ground, brewed and served to order along with meals or on their own.

 It is all part of the reason this business has successfully been around for the past 65 years in Macau, affordable meals and good coffee!